iyobo/amala/README.md

 the support of these awesome backers.
 If koa-ts-controllers is helping you build awesome APIs, please consider <a href="https://www.patreon.com/bePatron?u=19661939" data-patreon-widget-type="become-patron-button">Becoming a Patron</a>.

-If you would like to contrinute in other ways, Pull requests are also welcome!
+If you would like to contribute in other ways, Pull requests are also welcome!

 ### :heart: Platinum Sponsors :heart: